Disney World Height Requirements and Restrictions for Rides

 - 11 What’s your experience with Disney height requirements?

 Is Disney Strict with Height Requirements?

-So if your child is very very close to the height requirement and made it into the queue, know that you’re not out of the woods quite yet.
+So if … your child is very very close to the height requirement and made it into the queue, know that you’re not one hundred percent out of the woods quite yet.

-b) Are following a rule designed to keep your child safe.
+- Are following a rule designed to keep your child safe

-So now that you know that yes, the height requirements do matter and are strictly enforced, let’s go through each park to see what they are.
+So now that you know that yes, the height requirements do matter and are strictly enforced, let’s go through each park to see what the height restrictions are.